How to Referring Clients to YouthZone:

-For more than 40 years, YouthZone has helped kids and families throughout the Roaring Fork and Grand River Valleys.
-From working with kids involved with the juvenile justice system to supporting a child dealing with a traumatic event, to a young person struggling with substance use – We Care … We Understand … and We are Here to Help.
+For more than 40 years, YouthZone has helped kids and families throughout the Roaring Fork and Colorado River Valleys.
+From working with kids involved with the juvenile justice system to supporting a child dealing with a traumatic event, to a young person struggling with substance use -- We Care … We Understand … and We are Here to Help.

 Are you a law enforcement officer encountering the same adolescent?

 Our local police departments do an amazing job with kids.
-Sometimes, they may let a young person they’ve encountered doing something they shouldn’t be doing off with a warning, because they don’t necessarily want to see a “good kid” enter the court system.
+Sometimes they may let a young person off with a warning when they’ve encountered them doing something they shouldn’t be doing.
+They don’t necessarily want to see a “good kid” enter the court system.
 At YouthZone, we want to help kids before they enter the court system, too.
-Police officers who feel they’ve seen a young person who may be “acting out” because of deeper issues are encouraged to make direct referrals to YouthZone.
+Police officers who feel they’ve seen a young person who may be acting out because of deeper issues are encouraged to make direct referrals to YouthZone.

 Are you a parent who has noticed changes in your child’s friend?

-We live in a tightknit, amazing community – let’s face it, it does take a village to raise a child!
-Often, your child’s closest friends almost become part of your family, as they spend so much time at your home and in your company.
-If you’re noticing a change in personality, mood swings, or inappropriate behavior happening with a young person you know – it’s okay to speak up.
+We live in a tight knit, amazing community – let’s face it, it does take a village to raise a child.
+Often your child’s closest friends almost become part of your family because they spend so much time at your home and in your company.
+If you’re noticing a change in personality, mood swings, or inappropriate behavior happening with a young person you know, it’s okay to speak up.
 There is a good chance the child’s own family is recognizing similar things but doesn’t know what to do.

 Are you a young person who may need some help?

 Maybe you’ve experienced a traumatic event, such as the death of someone close to you.
-Or you're finding that you’re using drugs or alcohol more often to deal with depression.
-Many young people come to YouthZone via a self-referral, so you’re not alone if you recognize you may need someone to talk to and share your struggles with.
+Maybe you're finding that you’re using drugs or alcohol more often to deal with depression.
+Many young people come to YouthZone via a self-referral, so you’re not alone if you recognize you may need to talk to someone and share your struggles with.